sjrodrig/CMPS181-Projects/project2/codebase/README.txt

 Benjamin (Benjy) Strauss
 Paul-Valentin Mini (pcamille)

-All required functions were implemented.
+All required functions are implemented.
 If you run into any errors, double check that the correct tables were initialized (for testing).

+All test cases were copied directly from the materials, and all function EXACTLY as they did as provided when called properly.

+To (re)compile: type “make remake”
+To call a test case, type “./db181” then the name of the test case, preceded by a hyphen: i.e. “-create” “-00” “-01” “-08a” et cetera.

 The scan free is data pointer when closed (close()), do NOT free them yourself when testing or you will get a double free error.